SPChandraSai/Algoprep-Backend/Lecture_5_cookies_jwt/hw.md

-Que: Implement signup, login,protectRoute and profile
+Que: Implement signup, login,protectRoute and profile, logout

 Que: Create a Mongoose schema for a movie database that includes the following fields:**